monitorjbl/json-view/README.md

 The `JsonView` object is built to make it simple to include/exclude fields from your POJOs.
 However, when parsing your specified config, you should be aware of the following rules:

+1. Matching logic is trenary and wildcard matches are "less true" than specific matches.
+2. `includes()` supercedes `excludes()` on equivalent level of matches.
-1. Class inheritance is respected.
+3. Class inheritance is respected.
 If you `match()` on a parent class's field, it will be respected without needing a separate `match()` for the parent class.
-2. Higher class specificity in `Match.match()` overrides lower and it is *not* field-based; use of a matcher is an all-or-nothing affair based on the class for which you declare it to be used.
+4. Higher class specificity in `Match.match()` overrides lower and it is *not* field-based; use of a matcher is an all-or-nothing affair based on the class for which you declare it to be used.
 Here are a couple of examples where this is important to keep in mind:
   1. If you provide matchers for both your class *and* its parent class, the parent's matcher will be used.
   2. If you provide matchers for Class A and Class B, and Class A has a field typed Class B, the following will occur
     1. If the matcher for Class A references the field in Class A, Class A's matcher will be respected
     2. If the matcher for Class A references fields in Class B with a path, Class B's matcher will be respected
-3. `@JsonIgnore` on fields (not methods) and `@JsonIgnoreProperties` are respected, unless overridden by `include()`.
+5. `@JsonIgnore` on fields (not methods) and `@JsonIgnoreProperties` are respected, unless overridden by `include()`.
-4. All serialization is done via fields only.
+6. All serialization is done via fields only.
 There is no current support for method-based serialization.

 ## Usage